The benefits of automatic escalation in 401(k) plans (2025 updates)

 The SECURE Act was signed in 2019 and has since received an additional package known as SECURE 2.0.
 SECURE 2.0 added over 90 retirement plan provisions to help reduce the retirement savings gap by adding incentives for small businesses to offer retirement plans, increasing contribution limits, and giving older adults more flexibility to save as they get closer to retirement.

-One of the most significant changes of SECURE Act 2.0 was the requirement for new plans to offer auto-enroll if they’re started after December 29, 2022, beginning with the 2025 plan year.
+One of the most significant changes of SECURE Act 2.0 was the requirement for new plans to offer auto-enroll and auto-escalation if they’re started after December 29, 2022, beginning with the 2025 plan year.
 This legislation requires that automatic contributions must be at least 3% and may be up to 10% of employee compensation and include an annual auto-escalation of 1% until at least 10% is reached, but no more than 15%.

 Are you ready for SECURE Act 2.0?